Professor Dame Anna Dominiczak

 Regius Professor of Medicine, Vice-Principal and Head of College of Medical, Veterinary and Life Sciences

-‘At the University of Glasgow, we continue to champion the importance of a precision medicine approach to health care where research and industry collaborators work closely together.
-We are proud to house the Stratified Medicine Scotland Innovation Centre, an area that has been purpose built to bring world-leading research and innovative industry together.’
+‘At the University of Glasgow, we champion the importance of a precision medicine approach to health care where research and industry collaborators work closely together.
+We are proud to house the Precision Medicine Scotland Innovation Centre, an area that has been purpose built to bring world-leading research and innovative industry together.’

-Professor Dame Anna Dominiczak DBE, MD, FRCP, FAHA, FRSE, FMedSci is Regius Professor of Medicine, Vice Principal and Head of the College of Medical, Veterinary and Life Sciences at the University of Glasgow; Honorary Consultant Physician and Non-Executive Member of NHS Greater Glasgow and Clyde Health Board; and Health Innovation Champion for the Medical Research Council.
+Professor Dame Anna Dominiczak DBE, MD, FRCP, FAHA, FRSE, FMedSci is Regius Professor of Medicine, Vice Principal and Head of the College of Medical, Veterinary and Life Sciences at the University of Glasgow.
+She is also an Honorary Consultant Physician and Non-Executive Member of NHS Greater Glasgow and Clyde Health Board; and Health Innovation Champion for the Medical Research Council.
 In 2016, she was awarded a DBE for services to cardiovascular and medical science.

 Recognised as a world-leading cardiovascular scientist and clinical academic, she held a British Heart Foundation Chair of Cardiovascular Medicine at University of Glasgow between 1997 and 2010, and directorship of the Cardiovascular Research Centre between 2000 and 2010.
 Her major research interests are in hypertension, cardiovascular genomics and precision medicine, where she not only publishes extensively in top peer-reviewed journals (over 500 publications), but also excels in large scale research funding for programmes and infrastructure (with a total value in excess of £100M over the last eight years).